-For most of our HNC, HND and degree courses you can apply to us directly via UCAS, or by filling in and sending back an application form.
-A small number of courses require you to apply to one of our partner universities instead.
-Find your course on our courses page to get specific information and apply.
+For most of our HNC, HND and degree courses you can apply to us via UCAS.
+A small number of courses require you to apply to one of our partner universities via UCAS instead.
+Find your course on our courses page to get specific information and links to the UCAS website.

 If you don't have a university place by July don't worry - you can still apply for our undergraduate courses through clearing.
-Check our website after A-level results day for information on our clearing process and the courses available.
+For this, you can again apply via UCAS, or apply direct over the phone.
+Check our website in July for information on our clearing process and the courses available.

 Can’t find the course you want?
 We also offer additional Undergraduate courses and alternative options in some subject areas at our partner colleges: